KrutikaBhavsar/myapp/README.md

 ##### HOW TO RUN?
 1) Download the project and all the necessary dependencies files.
-2) Run the program using the following command: python manage.py runserver <yourPort>
+2) Run the program using the following command: python manage.py runserver "yourPort"
-3)You will find it here: http://127.0.0.1:<yourPort>
+3)You will find it here: http://127.0.0.1:"yourPort"